By Damien LeRoy | www.damienleroy.com

-Located about 45 miles from the Honduran mainland, the small island of Guanaja might be very similar to that perfect remote location you’ve been dreaming about.
+Located about 45 miles from the Honduran mainland, the small island of Guanaja might be very similar to that perfect remote location you’ve been dreaming about with tig welder reviews.
 Guanaja was Christopher Columbus’s first stop on his last trip to the New World in 1502 and was where he was first exposed to cacao (chocolate).
 Only three miles wide by seven miles long there are no cars on Guanaja and the only way to travel around the island is by water taxi.
 The people here have traditionally been fishermen, so Guanaja’s culture is very much linked to the ocean.
 Most people on Guanaja produce their own food through fishing, raising livestock, or growing personal gardens.

 Tourism is still in its infancy on Guanaja and if there are 50 tourists on the island at a time it would be considered very busy.
 Guanaja is part of Honduras, but is really its own little place that feels completely disconnected from the rest of the country and in some ways the rest of the world.

 Rising out of the beautiful crystal clear Caribbean water to an elevation of 1,500 feet, Guanaja is situated near the end of the Mesoamerican Barrier Reef, the second largest barrier reef in the world.
 The island is covered in rich vegetation and is full of bananas, yukka, parrots, iguanas, wild rabbits, and more.